 ✓ Kendox storage

-Kendox storage can be used for various operations like email and file archiving, SharePoint archiving and publishing data into SharePoint libraries and custom lists as well.
+Kendox storage can be used for various operations like for email and file archiving, SharePoint archiving and for publishing data into SharePoint libraries and custom lists as well.
 In the Storage repository window, select the Kendox store type, name your storage and configure the connection as follows:

 Connection configuration section: